nadar/aspsms/README.md

         '<TRACKING_NR3>' => '<MOBILE_PHONE_NR3>'
     ));

-    // the message was rejected by aspsms or your authentification credentials where wrong. if (!$send) {
+    // the message was rejected by aspsms or your authentication credentials where wrong. if (!$send) {
         echo "[ASPSMS] Error while sending text message: " . $aspsms->getSendStatus();
     }